MicrosoftDocs/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-enumresourcenamesexa.md

 ---
 UID: NF:libloaderapi.EnumResourceNamesExA
 title: EnumResourceNamesExA function (libloaderapi.h)
 description: Enumerates resources of a specified type that are associated with a specified binary module.
 The search can include both an LN file and its associated .mui files, or it can be limited in several ways.
+(ANSI)
 helpviewer_keywords: ["EnumResourceNamesEx","EnumResourceNamesEx function [Menus and Other Resources]","EnumResourceNamesExA","EnumResourceNamesExW","RESOURCE_ENUM_LN","RESOURCE_ENUM_MUI","RESOURCE_ENUM_VALIDATE","_win32_EnumResourceNamesEx","_win32_enumresourcenamesex_cpp","libloaderapi/EnumResourceNamesEx","libloaderapi/EnumResourceNamesExA","libloaderapi/EnumResourceNamesExW","menurc.enumresourcenamesex","winui._win32_enumresourcenamesex"]
 old-location: menurc\enumresourcenamesex.htm
 tech.root: menurc